annkvth/adventofcode2023/README.md

 part 1: read races, use derived (pq-formula) equation to calculate win options --> c++

 part 2: as part 1, just squash the spaces --> just modify regex

+## Day 7:
+part 1: order cards by value, rate according to type of set, muliply --> c++ using tuple sort

+part 2: as part 1, but give J another worth and apply joker logic